Extreme durability is what makes butcher blocks so special.

 And also, on the type of grains (end grain or edge grain) and quality of finish you desire to achieve.

 Basically, there are two types of sealants you can use on butcher blocks.
 These include:

 - Film finishes

-Oil sealants can further be classified into polymerizing oils (like Tung oil, Jojoba oil, Grape seed oil, and Food-grade linseed oil) and evaporating oils (like mineral oil, walnut oil, and coconut oil).
+Oil sealants can further be classified into polymerizing oils (like Tung oil, Jojoba oil, Grape seed oil, Danish oil, and Food-grade Linseed oil) and evaporating oils (like mineral oil, walnut oil, and coconut oil).

 Do not use boiled linseed oil for wood that is used for food preparation – it is toxic.

-Film finishes you can use like polyurethane, shellac or clear sealers like offered by Watco or Waterlox.
+The film finishes you can use like polyurethane, shellac, or clear sealers like those offered by Watco or Waterlox.

 All of these come with their respective pros and cons, which should be kept in mind before using.

 Whatever you choose, make sure that the sealant is food-grade, and can be safely used on countertops as well as wooden cutting surfaces.